-On this day in 1944, a train stops in a tunnel near Salerno, Italy, and more than 500 people on board suffocate and die.
+On March 1, 1944, a train stops in a tunnel near Salerno, Italy, and more than 500 people on board suffocate and die.
 Occurring in the midst of World War II, the details of this incident were not revealed at the time and remain somewhat murky.

 Train Number 8017 left Salerno heading for the rural area south of the city through the Apennine Mountains.
 Although it was a freight train that was not supposed to carry passengers, it was common at the time for both soldiers and civilians to hitch rides on any convenient train.
 Passing through the towns of Eboli, Persano and Romagnano, the 8017 had picked up approximately 650 passengers by the time it reached Balvano.